kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(1\) Any work involved in constructing, improving, or repairing a public airport or part thereof, including the constructing, altering, or repairing of only those buildings or parts thereof that are intended to house facilities or activities directly related to the safety of persons at the airport.

-\(2\) Removing, lowering, relocating, marking, and lighting of airport hazards as defined in §151.39(b).
+\(2\) Removing, lowering, relocating, marking, and lighting of airport hazards as defined in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.39   Project eligibility.|§151.39]](b).

-\(3\) Acquiring land or an interest therein, or any easement through or other interest in air space, that is necessary to allow any work covered by paragraph (a)(1) or (2) of this section, or to remove or mitigate, or prevent or limit the establishment of, airport hazards as defined in §151.39(b).
+\(3\) Acquiring land or an interest therein, or any easement through or other interest in air space, that is necessary to allow any work covered by paragraph (a)(1) or (2) of this section, or to remove or mitigate, or prevent or limit the establishment of, airport hazards as defined in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.39   Project eligibility.|§151.39]](b).

 \(b\) The airport facilities to which subparts B and C applies are those structures, runways, or other items, on or at an airport, that are—